 Art investors often choose to invest in pieces of art as they can physically see the art and touch it – and enjoy it.
-Despite the fact that some people store their art collections in high-security spaces, many people prefer to display their pieces of art in their homes or businesses, to be seen by all.
+Even though some people store their art collections in high-security spaces, many people prefer to display their pieces of art in their homes or businesses, to be seen by all.

 Art is much more than just a monetary investment; it has social, intellectual, cultural, and aesthetic value too.
 It’s something you can display with pride.
 Art can provoke thought and emotion; it is very different from other forms of investment, such as real estate.
 However, as your art is displayed, it can often increase in value.